LWUU/ML-LinR_LogR_JS/README.md

 var log = new ML.MLogR({});
 ```
 ### Hyper-parameters setting
 Although the definition of the hyperparameters is fully optional as the default values have been specified already, you can  define them in the function reg.LinR({}) in the code above.
-The default values are used as input, you can also check the code the more details.
+The default values are used as input for the following code, you can also check the source code the more details.
 ```js
 var reg = new ML.LinR({
     iterations: 1000,